 The digital wave is energy intensive and will require more and more energy.
 Data centers, for example, account for almost 1% of the total global electricity demand according to the IEA.
 What’s more is that the data center workloads are exponentially increasing, due to increasing digitalization and need for data storage, however, with efficient hardware and infrastructure, it is possible for their energy consumption to remain stable (IEA).

 It is necessary for all actors to put the right strategies in place in order to make this transition, as many companies have still not made this a priority.
-Capgemini’s recent study on Sustainable IT found that more than half of the organizations they surveyed were unaware of their IT footprint and most of their sustainability strategies were incomprehensive with no goals or targets.
+A study by Capgemini on Sustainable IT found that more than half of the organizations they surveyed were unaware of their IT footprint and most of their sustainability strategies were incomprehensive with no goals or targets.

 Digital for good